 In 1990, MI was contacted by NRCC to automate products such as the High Voltage Divider, The Transimpedance Amplifier, the Watt Transducer and the Power Calibration System.
 In 1992, MI developed the model 2100A Power Calibration System for calibrating single phase wattmeters to an accuracy of less than 20ppm.
 Since then MI has delivered systems up to 200A and 600 volts mainly to NMI’s worldwide.

 In 1993, Measurements International was contracted by Sandia National Laboratories in Albuquerque, NM, to give a course on the manually operated DC Resistance Bridge and making good resistance measurements.
 It was during this time that Duane was able to present the MI philosophy and product direction to Sandia personnel.
-Shortly after that, he was contacted by Sandia regarding the development of an automated resistance system to replace the manual bridges at Sandia.
+Shortly after that, he was contacted by Sandia regarding the development of an automated resistance system to replace the manual bridges

 In 1994, the first Model 6010A with 20 channel matrix scanner was successfully delivered to Sandia.
 In 1998, Sandia again contacted MI about developing a 2000A Shunt measurement system which was delivered in 1999.
 During this period, Sandia produced a technical paper on the comparison of the automated bridge to the data they had collected using the manual bridge titled “Intercomparison of Decade Resistance Values Between 0.0001 Ω and 10,000 Ω as Measured on an Automated Binary Current Comparator, and on a Manual Current Comparator and a Double Ratio Set”.
 The paper was presented by Marlin Kraft at the NCSL Conference 2001.